Financial-Times/o-ads/docs/docs/developer-guide/display.md

 `data-o-ads-targeting="key=value;key2=value2;"`

 The most common use case for this is what is known as the `pos` key.
-This is used by ad-ops to identify the position of the ad on the page.
+This is used by AdOPs to identify the position of the ad on the page.
 The most common values used at the FT are `pos=top` and `pos=mid` for the first and second ad on the page, respectively.
 However, when adding a new ad slot, this value should be confirmed with AdOps.

 ## Styling with Classes